KoKuToru/de-pixelate_gaV-O6NPWrI/README.md

 is in [`example/mosaic-nearest.ipynb`](example/mosaic-nearest.ipynb)
 but best viewed at [`mosaic-nearest.ipynb via nbviewer`](https://nbviewer.org/github/KoKuToru/de-pixelate_gaV-O6NPWrI/blob/master/example/mosaic-nearest.ipynb)

+there are more examples in the folder, if you are curious!

 # de-pixelate youtube video gaV-O6NPWrI "Who pays $450 for 2TB?"

 first of, huge thanks to jeff for this challenge.\